Tim-Pet/radar/README.md

 # Overview

 The Radar is a [NuxtJS](https://nuxtjs.org/) application, rendered as a static site.
 All it's content is based on simple text files (`.yaml` format) located within this repository, which is converted into simple HTML files during the build process.
-The application is built by [GitHub Actions](https://docs.github.com/en/actions) and hosted on [GitHub Pages](https://pages.github.com/).
+The application is built & hosted by [vercel](https://vercel.com/docs).

 ## Structure